ggrossman/basic/README.txt

 Lexical Scanner Support:
 There are a few things you need to do.
 INPUT is a reserved word in BASIC, so you need to register the new reserved word with the lexical scanner.
+The lexical scanner is the part of the BASIC interpreter responsible for turning the input characters of BASIC source into BASIC "tokens" that the recursive descent parser can understand.

 In LexicalScanner.java, find the list of reserved words and add INPUT to it.
 In TokenType.java, you'll need to add INPUT to the enumerated type TokenType.